In this article, you’ll learn what is a spark plug, how it works? different types of spark plugs, working, requirements, how to clean, and more.

-- Spark plug badly covered with carbon from poor ignition.
+- The spark plug was badly covered with carbon from poor ignition.

 - Plug gap incorrect.

-- Burned electrodes or broken lower insulator caused by overheating.
+- Burned electrodes or broken lower insulators are caused by overheating.

-- Red, brown or yellow oxide deposits on plug interior.
+- Red, brown, or yellow oxide deposits on the plug interior.

 - Accumulation of dirt or moisture on the outside of the insulator that short the plug by grounding the high voltage.